-- Note 2: This should be filled by using the shares already issued by fiscal year-end as a basis, and also by referencing the allocation that the Shareholders' Meeting has decided on for the subsequent fiscal year. - Note 3: If there are any retroactive adjustments needed due to the issuance of bonus shares, earnings per share before and after the adjustment should be listed. - Note 4: If the conditions of equity securities issuance allow unpaid dividends to be accumulated to the subsequent fiscal years in which there is profit, the company shall disclose the accumulated unpaid dividends respectively up to that fiscal year. - Note 5: Price-earnings Ratio=Average Closing Price per Share in current year / Earnings per Share. - Note 6: Price to dividend Ratio = Average Closing Price per Share in current year / Cash Dividend per Share. - Note 7: Cash dividend Yield=Cash Dividend per Share/Average closing price per share in current year.
+- Note 1: Identify the highest market value and the lowest market value of the common stock in various years, and calculate the average market price for each year based on the trading value and turnover for each year. - Note 2: This should be filled by using the shares already issued by fiscal year-end as a basis, and also by referencing the allocation that the Shareholders' Meeting has decided on for the subsequent fiscal year. - Note 3: If there are any retroactive adjustments needed due to the issuance of bonus shares, earnings per share before and after the adjustment should be listed. - Note 4: If the conditions of equity securities issuance allow unpaid dividends to be accumulated to the subsequent fiscal years in which there is profit, the company shall disclose the accumulated unpaid dividends respectively up to that fiscal year. - Note 5: Price-earnings Ratio=Average Closing Price per Share in current year / Earnings per Share. - Note 6: Price to dividend Ratio = Average Closing Price per Share in current year / Cash Dividend per Share. - Note 7: Cash dividend Yield=Cash Dividend per Share/Average closing price per share in current year.